RindusChallenge241219/useradmin/README.md

 - User/password: postgres/postgres
 - Database: useradmin

+## How to build and execute
+First, please make sure to meet the software requirements listed and configure a Postgres database as described.
+The app can be build with the Maven goal *package* `mvn package` from the root directory.
+This goal creates a jar with dependencies in the target directory named: *useradmin<version>-jar-with-dependencies.jar*.
+The app can be executed from this jar then:
+`java -jar useradmin<version>-jar-with-dependencies.jar`.

 ## Data model
 The data model is comprised of three objects: User, Account and Administrator.